 In order for a Web page to conform to UAAG 2.0, one of the following levels of conformance is met in full.

-Level A: For Level A conformance (the minimum level of conformance), the user agent satisfies all the Level A Success Criteria.
+Level A: For Level A conformance (the minimum level of conformance), the user agent satisfies all the Level A success criteria.

 Level AA: For Level AA conformance, the user agent satisfies all the Level A and Level AA Success Criteria.